 On the face of it, you get more bang for your buck by purchasing a large air mattress than you do with a specialist expedition sleeping pad.
 Unless you are a wilderness adventurer or keen wild camper, it makes perfect sense to get yourself a large air mattress and use the remaining cash to get yourself other items on your camping checklist.

-If you are looking to wild camp in summer, a fairly basic pad with a low R-value won’t set you back too much and will do the job perfectly well.
+If you are looking to wild camp in your one-person tent during the warmer months, a fairly basic pad with a low R-value won’t set you back too much and will do the job perfectly well.
 More specialized pads with higher R-values designed for harsher conditions are more expensive.
 At the end of the day though, you can’t put a price on a decent night’s sleep.